pemassi/Pata/README.md

 Data Model Builder for Kotlin(JVM)

-## Why did you made this?
+## Reason Why I Made This
 Many projects usually use pre-made protocols(ex.
 HTTP, WebSocket), but sometimes, a developer needs to make their own protocols that communicate on TCP/IP layer, especially, `Fixed-Length Protocol`.
 With this library, the developers are able to define the `Protocol Data Model(aka.
 Data Model)`, serialize from `data model` to `String`, deserialize from `String` to `data model` with fewer efforts.
 Also, it has useful side functions such as detailed logging.

-## This library supports Korean also
+## Supports Korean
+Since I am Korean, `Pata` supports `Korean`.
 Especially `Korean` spend 2 bytes on `EUC-KR` encoding or more than that on the other encoding, also this feature is followed to some other languages.
 Because of this, many Korean developers are having a hard time dealing with counting length for `Fixed-Length Protocol`.
 This library will help with this without any action.

-## How to use?
+## How to Use?
 1. Define your data model
 ```kotlin
 data class KotlinDataClassModel(